eudald-seeslab/mmsbm/README.md

 Each iteration takes a little less than a second in my Intel i7.
 This means that a 400 iteration runs takes around 6 minutes and a half.
+The computation is vectorized, so, as long as you don't go crazy with the number of observations, the time should be approximately the same regardless of training set size.
-The computation is vectorized and parallelized over sampling, so, if you choose less sampling than number of cores, you should have approximately the same performance regardless of sampling size.
+It is also parallelized over sampling, so, as long as you choose less sampling than number of cores, you should have approximately the same performance regardless of training set size and sampling number.

 A complete study could be something like 100 hyperparameter optimization runs of 6 samples of 400 iterations, which will take about 10 hours.